obimbasmart/QuickTailor/README.md

 # Features

 - User-Friendly Interface: Easy-to-use menus and search functionality to help users find products and contact the tailor quickly.
-Responsive Design: Optimized  mostly for mobile devices because the target audience device are mostly mobiles.
+It has a responsive design Optimized  mostly for mobile devices because the target audience device are mostly mobiles users.

 - Product Management: Allows for easy addition, deletion, and updating of product listings.

-- Customer Support Integration: Built-in chat support to help tailor land jobs and close sales promptly.
+- Customer Support Integration: Built-in chat feature  to help tailor land jobs and close sales promptly.

 - Customer Management: Secure customer login and profile management, including order history and saved preferences.

 - Order and Payment Processing: Secure payment gateway supported, ensuring safe and secure transactions.

-- Order Tracking: Real-time updates on order status, from order confirmation to order ready.
+- Order Tracking: Real-time updates on order status, from order confirmation to order completion.

 ![Tailors_profile](https://github.com/obimbasmart/QuickTailor/assets/125522368/a550de78-d371-44e1-aed4-82484a8aeb0e)